-Two different ways of completing the well are available at reservoir level: open hole completion or cased-hole completion.
-An open-hole completion is the uncemented bottom section of the well, reaching the reservoir.
-The well is commonly cased above the reservoir.
+Firstly, two different ways of completing the well are available at reservoir level: open hole completion or cased hole completion.
+An openhole completion is the cementless bottom section of the well, reaching the reservoir.
+The well has commonly a casing above the reservoir.

-100% of Saltel Xpandable Steel Packers are designed for open hole completions.
-Only a few single cased-hole applications require our stainless steel well packers.
-In most cases, our open hole packers are run as part of the completion string to ensure open hole annulus zonal isolation, depending on the final use of the operator.
+On top of that 100% of Saltel Xpandable Steel Packers are for openhole completions.
+Only a few single cased-hole applications require stainless steel well packers.
+Moreover, in most cases our open hole packers run as part of the completion string to ensure open hole annulus zonal isolation, depending on the final use of the operator.